 The National Airports Safeguarding Framework addresses aircraft noise through Guideline A: Measures for Managing Impacts of Aircraft Noise.

 Airport Environs Overlay and Melbourne Airport Environs Overlay

-The Airport Environs Overlay (AEO) and Melbourne Airport Environs Overlay (MAEO) controls are used to limit noise-sensitive uses and the impacts of aircraft noise on development through measures designed to minimise the noise.
-These measures are guided by Australian Standard 2021-2015: Acoustics – Aircraft noise intrusion - Building siting and construction and include insulation and window treatments.
+The Airport Environs Overlay (AEO) (PDF, 26 KB) and Melbourne Airport Environs Overlay (MAEO) (PDF, 26 KB) controls are used to limit noise-sensitive uses and the impacts of aircraft noise on development through measures designed to minimise the noise.
+These measures are guided by Australian Standard 2021-2015: Acoustics – Aircraft noise intrusion - Building siting and construction (PDF, 0.3 MB) and include insulation and window treatments.

 The areas where these controls apply are determined by an airport's forecast aircraft noise exposure contours (ANEF).
 These contours align with the flight paths in use when an airport is operating at its ultimate future capacity.
 Airservices Australia endorses each airport's ANEF for technical accuracy.
 The ANEF is included within approved airport master plans, including the Melbourne Airport Master Plan (2013).
+The 2018 Preliminary Draft Melbourne Airport Master Plan includes a new ANEF and is currently on public exhibition until Monday 8 October 2018.
 The ANEF is the agreed metric applied in all planning jurisdictions for statutory planning purposes.